-This courses explores the use of strategies, methods, and materials pertinent for teaching in middle or high school setting.
+(For Secondary Majors Only) This course explores the use of strategies, methods, and materials pertinent for teaching in middle or high school setting.
 The student will gain knowledge in working with adolescents and will develop skills in planning, organizing, and critical thinking - all essential components of successful secondary teaching.
-This course is offered only in the Spring academic period (semester).
 Requires a minimum of 35 hours of professional field experiences in a school setting.
 Prerequisite: TE 306, admission into a teacher education program, and student must also be enrolled in TE 471, TE 472, TE 473, or TE 474 during the same academic period (semester).
 Failure to successfully complete one of these classes will prohibit a student from passing TE 470.
 Credit, two hours

-CSE 326 Critical Professional Components in Special Education

-This course is an introduction to critical professional components in special education.
+CSE 326 Critical Professional Components in Special Education This course is an introduction to critical professional components in special education.
 Topics include ethics, roles, and responsibilities of the special educator, special education law, policies, procedures, inclusion, differentiation, and transition.
 Aspects of human development, impact of disabilities on individuals and families, appropriate instruction, and assessment will also be examined.
 A minimum of 12 hours of field experience are required for this course.
-Credit, three hours academic and social needs of students with exceptionalities by exploring correct procedures for positioning and transfer of students across settings.
-Crisis intervention training will also be discussed for students in crisis.
-A minimum of 20 field experience hours are required for this course.
-TE 304, TE 305, CSE 326, and admission into the Teacher Education Program are prerequisites.
 Credit, three hours